mpaolino/python-ernie/README.md

 Example Handler
 ---------------
 This is a (new) threaded version, which will serve multiple conections on parallel.
-There is more than one way to use it, the non-locking and the locking way.
-The non-locking way will start the BERT-RPC server and return the program control to the subsequent lines of code, it will be the responsability of the user to keep the program using the library running.
+There is more than one way to use it, the non-blocking and the blocking way.
+The non-blocking way will start the BERT-RPC server and return the program control to the subsequent lines of code, it will be the responsability of the user to keep the program using the library running.
-Calling the start() method of the service/library on a non-locking manner and do nothing will fail to keep the server running since the main process will finish and with it the RPC server thread.
+Calling the start() method of the service/library on a non-blocking manner and do nothing will fail to keep the server running since the main process will finish and with it the RPC server thread.

-Non locking server example
+Non blocking server example
 --------------------------